Fees / Tuition and Refunds - Admissions and Records

 - Any materials not meeting these guidelines will will be provided by the District to students at no cost to the student.

 Fees may be charged for copies of student records; processing of enrollment fee and tuition refunds; and vocational and counseling related tests.
-Fees will be charged for Community Education events and facilities use in accordance with California Education Code provisions.
+Fees will be charged for Community Education events and facilities use in accordance with California Code of Education provisions.

 Payment is due at the time of registration.
 Students have five (5) calendar days from the time of their most recent registration activity to complete their tuition and fee payment arrangements.
 Students must either pay at time of registration or select a payment option within this five (5) day period.

-Students may pay with a credit card via their WebAdvisor account or at the Cashier’s Office (Building 1, second floor, Fremont campus).
+Students may pay with a credit card via their WebAdvisor account or at the Cashier's Office (Fremont campus, Building 19).
 Students may use a debit card for this option if the debit card has a Visa, MasterCard, Discover, or American Express logo.

 Students may pay in full with a checking or savings account through WebAdvisor on e-Cashier. e-Cashier is a third party vendor.
 There is no charge for paying in full using e-Cashier and an e-check.

-Students have five (5) days from the time of their most recent registration activity to pay through the Cashier's Office (Room 1211, Building 1, second floor, Fremont campus) or to place check payments in the Cashier Drop Box in the first floor lobby of Building 1 on the Fremont campus or in the Drop Box located outside the Cashier's Office in Building 1, second floor on the Fremont campus.
+Students have five (5) days from the time of their most recent registration activity to pay through the Cashier's Office (Fremont campus, Building 19)or to place check payments in the Cashier Drop Box.
 Students can pay in person with cash, check, or credit card.
 Mailed checks must be received within five (5) days of registration.
 Checks may bemailed to Ohlone College Cashier's Office, 43600 Mission Boulevard, Fremont CA 94539.
 The Newark campus cannot accept payment for classes.

 See also Financial Aid.